- Our service portfolio

-Can you share with us something you learned since you switched from being a developer to being a DevOps engineer?
+Can you share with us something you learned since switching from being a developer to a DevOps engineer?

 This role enabled me to get into the mindset that is characteristic of a DevOps position.
 Apart from the business logic I learned while I was a developer, I realized that it’s crucial to pay attention to the metrics and do proper constant monitoring.
 Another thing I did here is write tools that help developers, as well as my team, to minimize repeated tasks and to move forward faster.
 And finally, something I found both challenging and fun is looking after stateful applications on Kubernetes, like Elasticsearch, Kafka, or MongoDB.